nfmoore/automatic-number-plate-recognition-poc/README.md

 ### Develop Custom Vision Model

 To develop a custom vision model head over to [Custom Vision](https://www.customvision.ai) and use a subset of the images that have been downlaoded in the prior step.

 This can be done by:

 1. Signing in and create a new project.
 Choose your own Name, Description and Resource (using your Azure subscription).
 Select `Object Detection` as the Project Type and leave the Domain as `General`.

-2. Upload at least 15 images, select the number plate using the editor (give the number plate objects the same same e.g. `number-plate`).
+2. Upload at least 15 images, select the number plate using the editor (give the number plate objects the same e.g. `number-plate`).

 3. Train a model once all images have been loaded.
 Once training is complete a set of performance metrics will be displayed.
 The `Quick Training` option should be sufficient for this step.

 4. Published the trained model as a REST API.
 Publishing generates the URL and authentication key for this service.
 This will be used in the next step.

+Note: For more information follow the instructions in the [Custom Vision Object Detector Quickstart guide](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/get-started-build-detector).

-## Create Configuration File
+### Create Configuration File

 Include the endpoints and access keys for the Custom Vision service and Computer Vision service in a file called `cognitive-services.ini` in a directory called `configuration`.